 April 21, 2013, Minnesota National Guard, St. Paul, Minnesota.
 U.S. v.
 E-7.
 Soldier with 14 years is accused of six specifications of maltreatment against NCOs and junior enlisted Soldiers.
 The maltreatment alleged included repeatedly dragging a blade across the face of another NCO, assault and battery, and hazing.
 Soldier was also charged with failing to obey a lawful general regulation by engaging in gender discrimination and offensive behavior.
 Mr. Gapasin aggressively cross-examines the Government witnesses making these allegations against this NCO known to be a hard-charger and “by the book” leader.
 Mr. Gapasin takes case to trial and the client is fully acquitted of all charges and specifications.
 RESULT: NOT GUILTY of All Charges and Specifications.

-April 15, 2013, Fort Polk, Louisiana.
+April 15, 2013, U.S. v.
+O-3, United States Army, Fort Polk, Louisiana.
 U.S. v.
 O-3.
-Officer is charged with 29 specifications under the UCMJ and faces life imprisonment for alleged violence and sexual assaults against girlfriend.
-Officer retains Mr. Gapasin who takes case to trial and client is acquitted of multiple specifications for the following offenses: attempt murder, rape, kidnapping, stalking and a majority of the assault and battery allegations.
-Though found guilty of additional minor offenses, e.g., military-specific offenses, client avoids life in prison as well as sex offender registration.
-Client to serve minimal confinement due to successful motion resulting in confinement credit of over 600 days.
+Officer is charged with 29 specifications under the UCMJ.
+He faces life imprisonment for various specifications of alleged domestic violence and sexual assault against his girlfriend.
+Officer denies these allegations and refuses to agree to a guilty plea proposed by the Government to his detailed military counsel.
+Any guilty plea would have resulted in confinement for over 10+ years.
+Instead, Officer retains Mr. Gapasin.
+Government counsel takes case to trial.
+Gapasin is fully prepared and the Government aggressively prosecutes his client.
+Gapasin puts on a defense that includes an aggressive cross-examination of the alleged victim, revealing a number of inconsistencies and contradictions throughout her testimony as well as a motive to lie in order to avoid punishment from the military for her own misconduct.
+Client is acquitted of multiple specifications in include the following offenses: acquitted of attempt murder, acquitted of rape, acquitted of kidnapping, stalking and a majority of the assault and battery allegations.
+Though found guilty of certain military-specific offenses, client avoids life in prison as well as sex offender registration.
+Client to serve only minimal punishment due to successful motion litigated by Gapasin resulting in confinement credit of over 600 days.
 RESULT: Acquitted of Both Specifications of Attempt Murder.
 Acquitted of all Rape Charges.
 NO Sex Offender Registration.

 March 14, 2013, Fort Riley, Kansas.
 U.S. v.
 E-5.
 Soldier is accused of sexual assault of a child under the age of 12 and several specifications of indecent acts against a minor.
 Soldier retains Mr. Gapasin to represent him at the Article 32 hearing.
 Mr. Gapasin aggressively cross-examines the estranged spouse as well as the alleged victims to reveal false accusations of sexual assault against the client in order to benefit from pending court-ordered financial support.
 Cross-examination by Mr. Gapasin also revealed that false accusations were made in order to affect child custody orders.
 The Article 32 Investigating Officer recommended dismissal of all charges and their specifications, and the Convening Authority agreed.
 All charges were subsequently dismissed.
 RESULT: Dismissal of All Charges After Article 32 Hearing.